mariascrs/mariascrs.github.io/_posts/2023-01-09-splitsearcher.md

 * The isomorphism classes $[A] \in \mathcal{S}(p)$ are represented by surfaces defined over $\mathbb{F}$<sub>$p$<sup>$2$</sup></sub>.
 Again, this property is only true by restricting to superspecial abelian surfaces, and matches the situation in genus 1.
 * The graph is $D$<sub>$N$</sub>-regular (except for on a small number of special nodes).

 The hardness of the general isogeny problem in dimension one is largely based on the fact that the supersingular isogeny graph is Ramanujan, i.e., has optimal expansion.
-In contrast, $\Gamma(N; p)$ is not quite Ramanujan, but we can still argue that the expansion is good enough to build secure cryptographic protocols[^7].
+In contrast, $\Gamma(N; p)$ is not quite Ramanujan, but we can still argue that the expansion is good enough to build secure cryptographic protocols [7].

 As we have two types of abelian surfaces, there is a natural partition of the vertex set.
 Indeed, $\mathcal{S}(p)$ is equal to the disjoint union of $$\mathcal{J}(p) = \{[A] \in \mathcal{S}(p) : A \cong \text{Jac}(C) \}, $$ and $$\mathcal{E}(p) = \{ [A] \in \mathcal{S}(p) : A \cong E \times E' \text{ with } E, E' \text{ supersingular ECs} \}.$$